sylvain-reynaud/RubiksSolver/README.md

 # RubiksSolver (2016)
-Rubik's Cube solver written in Python 2.7.
-You need to install VPython.
+Rubik's Cube solver written in Python 2.7, the algorithm used is the one you learn when you are a beginner.
+You need to install [VPython](https://vpython.org/).
 The code is all in one file, we were just starting to learn programming :)

 Solveur de Rubik's Cube écrit en Python 2.7, l'algorithme utilisé est celui que l'on apprend lorsque que l'on est débutant.
 Vous devez installer VPython.